 Phonics is a systematic approach to learning to read, write and spell.
 At Gladstone Primary School children are taught phonics as soon as they start in our Nursery.
 Phonics is taught every day in discreet lessons in ability groups.
 These skills are then applied in other lessons across the curriculum and taught alongside the other important skills of learning to read.

 At Gladstone Primary School we don’t use a specific scheme to teach phonics.
 We teach what we think the children need and we are always looking to help the children progress by identifying their next stages in learning.
 Our staff are highly skilled in the teaching of Phonics.
-Our commitment to the teaching of phonics is reflected in our recent Year 1 Phonics Screening Check results (June 2014), where 80% of our Year 1 children reached the expected level, which is above the national average.

 We believe reading is very important at our school and the support from parents is invaluable.
 Our Home/School reading system is very flexible.
 We always take the needs of the children into account and ensure that books are always linked to the children’s stage of phonic development.
 This ensures that current teaching in school can be reinforced at home.
 Children also have key tricky words to learn and spellings linked to their current Phonic teaching.